 InMotion Hosting is one of the largest independent web hosting companies in the world.
 They’ve been around since 2001, and have tried to develop a brand around being the “nerd’s choice” that businesses also love.

-Since 2013, I’ve done several side-projects on InMotion in addition to consulting for clients who run projects on competitors.
-In August 2015, I actually moved ShivarWeb.com to an InMotion VPS server, though several projects remain with other hosting companies such as HostGator and InMotion’s sister brand Web Hosting Hub – both of which have more “unlimited” plans and a support focus on beginner/small sites.
+Since 2013, I’ve done several side-projects on InMotion in addition to consulting for clients who run projects on a range of competitor hosting companies.
+In August 2015, I actually moved ShivarWeb.com to an InMotion VPS server, though several projects remain with other hosting companies such as HostGator and InMotion’s sister brand Web Hosting Hub – both of which have more “unmetered” plans and a support focus on beginner/small sites.

 Pros of InMotion Hosting

 No hosting company is perfect.
 And I’ve always maintained that there is no such thing as a “best” hosting company – it all depends on your goals and preferences.